sivareddyit/qubership-envgene/docs/application-manifest.md

 **Q7:** Should environment configurator be able to customize some parameters from [deploy-descriptor.yaml](https://github.com/Netcracker/qubership-envgene/blob/feature/es_impovement_step_2/docs/calculator-cli.md#version-20deployment-parameter-context-deploy-descriptoryaml) or [per service deployment-parameters.yaml](https://github.com/Netcracker/qubership-envgene/blob/feature/es_impovement_step_2/docs/calculator-cli.md#version-20deployment-parameter-context-per-service-deployment-parametersyaml) in **no Application Manifest** option?
 **A7:** Yes, but these parameters must be validated for necessity.

-**Q8:** Should the application developer be able to introduce their own types in the component type in Application Manifest?
+**Q8:** Should the application developer be able to introduce their own types in the component type in the Application Manifest?
-**A8:** Not at this time, but in the future.
+**A8:** Not at this time, but possibly in the future.

 **Q9:** How are Helm app charts and Docker images created, built, and linked in mature open-source projects?
 **A9:**

-**Q10:** How are the version in Chart.yaml and the Helm chart artifact version in OCI registry related?
+**Q10:** How are the version in Chart.yaml and the Helm chart artifact version in the OCI registry related?
 What should be specified in the version attribute of the `application/vnd.qubership.helm.chart` component for release and non-release versions?

 **A10:**

 **Q11:** How should the `application/vnd.docker.image` component be structured for a multi-architecture Docker image composed of multiple components linked by a manifest?

 **A11:**

+**Q12:** How to describe external dependencies in AM

+**A12:**

 ## Use Cases